-Step 1: First I cut down the two 4-foot stair treads/risers to 3 feet each.
-I cut about an inch off of the 6-foot whitewood board so that it would fit comfortably from wall to wall in the closet.
+First I cut down the two 4-foot stair treads/risers to 3 feet each.
+I cut about an inch off of the 6-foot whitewood board so that it would fit comfortably from wall to wall in the top of the closet.

-Step 2: Since these weren’t exactly top-shelf pieces, I grabbed my orbital sander and gave each piece a good sanding.
+Since these weren’t exactly top-shelf pieces, I grabbed my orbital sander and gave each piece a good sanding.
 I focused a lot on the edges, too, since they were rough and splintery.
 This just helps the wood look a bit more polished.

 Here are our two assistants helping out with the hanging process.
 So nosy!

-Here are the final shelves mounted (minus the tippy-top 6-foot one…we hadn’t mounted that one yet).
+Here are the final DIY stair tread shelves mounted.
 Don’t they look awesome?!
 And for a fraction of the price of what we would have paid to top-shelf pine lumber or pre-made shelving.
 Everything is MUCH easier to reach.
 I’m generally keeping laundry stuff on the bottom shelf and extra towels and other linen-type stuff on the middle shelf.

 Next week I’ll be back to share another DIY to store my ironing supplies.
 Until then…